imazen/studiojs/readme.md

 StudioJS is a rapidly growing collection of jQuery plugins for image cropping, resizing, and editing.

-It is under the MIT license.
+All client-side components are released under the MIT license by their respective authors.

 For a live demo,  [click here](http://studio.imageresizing.net/studio.html).